haskell/security-advisories/guides/github.md

 not a complete security guarantee, as it can easily be circumvented.

-At least for critical packages, administrators should enable branch protection.
-Require CI to pass before merging to the main branch.
-Allow only repository owners to merge PRs.
+At least for critical packages, administrators should enable branch
+protection: allow only repository owners to merge PRs, and only after CI passes.
+Contributors should contribute via forks.
+It is recommended to contribute via PRs instead of direct pushes to main branch, even for repository owners, as this prevents accidental pushes of bad code.
+Only repository owners should be able to change the main branch, by merging PRs.

 > [!WARNING]
 > It is recommended to run workflows only after the PR has been reviewed.
 The